Komodo/komodo-documentation/README.txt

 Also known as the "Why a separate project?" section.
 The Open Komodo source tree is huge and building a full Open Komodo build is not for the faint of heart.
-Having a separate project for the Komodo docs allows for an lower barrier to entry for working with and contributing the Komodo docs.
+Having a separate project for the Komodo docs allows for a lower barrier to entry for working with and contributing to the Komodo docs.
 Typical Komodo app builds will use this source tree (and use the "mozhelp" build target, see below) but you can do a full Komodo doc build without bothering with a full Komodo tree.